In the guide

 - in cases where, before each transaction, the purchaser has stated in writing that they do not require the approval number of the business, batch or lot reference number, net quantity, moisture content and compulsory declaration, it does not need to be provided.
 A transaction may consist of several consignments

 - the approval number of the business, batch or lot reference number, net quantity, moisture content and compulsory declaration are not mandatory for feed materials that do not contain additives.
 There is an exception for preservatives or silage additives that are produced and delivered by a feed business to a feed user involved in primary production for use within their own holding - for example, a farm growing potatoes and supplying for feed to a local cattle farm for use on that farm

-If a business chooses to provide labelling information voluntarily it must comply with general labelling principles laid down in EU Regulation (EC) 767/2009.
+If a business chooses to provide labelling information voluntarily it must comply with general labelling principles laid down in Regulation (EC) 767/2009.